-On October 19, 2010, the Center for Business Ethics (CBE) lost a good friend and valued colleague when Michael Michael died of cancer.
+On October 19, 2010, the W. Michael Hoffman Center for Business Ethics (HCBE) lost a good friend and valued colleague when Michael Michael died of cancer.
 In addition to being an Executive Fellow at CBE, Michael was a senior fellow at Harvard's Kennedy School of Government, published on rules and ethical decision-making in organizations, and co-authored articles on corporate governance.
 In addition to his many years as a practicing lawyer, he served for almost seven years as the Chief Compliance and Ethics officer at Fidelity Investments.
 He had extensive experience in developing and implementing compliance programs at leading U.S. and non-U.S. firms.
 Besides his deep understanding of organizational ethics, Michael will be remembered for his wit, eloquence, and his aesthetic sensitivity captured in his photography.

 John L. Casey, Jr. (1924 - 2004)